Deportable Offenses: What Crimes Are Eligible for Deportation

 If there is a protection order in place and an alien violates it, that may also be grounds for deportation.
 Most judges involved with immigration take domestic violence crimes very seriously and will most often book at the defendant.
 Part of the reason is because domestic violence can also transcend to an aggravated felony and a moral turpitude crime.
 All of these on their own may cause deportation let alone when one crime like domestic violence qualifies under both of them.

 Crimes involving Moral Turpitude (CIMT) are general and can be confusing because of the technical name.
 Boiled down, it pretty much means anything that go against standard societal norms.
-Some examples include kidnapping, murder (or attempted), rape or sexual abuse, battery, prostitution, some casino crimes and some methods of burglary.
+Some examples include kidnapping, murder (or attempted murder), rape or sexual abuse, battery, prostitution, some casino crimes and some methods of burglary.

 If you are a legal alien and convicted of a CIMT, it may not be a sure thing that you will be deported.
 A good attorney like The Defenders may be able to assist in keeping you in the country if you were not convicted within 5 years of being admitted to the U.S. (in some cases, the rule could be 10 years).
 It also assumes the CIMT that one was convicted on was not a felony.